Sign In / Sign Out

 Q: What is anthropology?

 A: Most simply defined, anthropology is the study of humans – who we are, including our culture, our beliefs and social behavior, our evolution and biology, our languages and our music, art and architecture, to name just some of the things that make us human.
 Anthropology is the study of people living today, as well as people who lived in the recent and distant past.
 It seeks answers to such important questions as how human behavior has and continues to change over time; why and how groups of people throughout the world share both cultural and biological similarities, as well as some dissimilarities; and how the human species has evolved over millions of years.
-Anthropology includes three broad subdisciplines that offer unique but overlapping perspectives on who we are:
+Anthropology includes four broad subdisciplines that offer unique but overlapping perspectives on who we are:

 Q: How do I declare the anthropology major?